LiberTEM/LiberTEM/docs/source/api.rst

 ---------

 .. versionadded:: 0.9.0
-    Previously, the executor API was mostly internal.
-Since influence on the executor is important for integration with Dask and other frameworks, the API is now documented to help with that.
-Nevertheless, this is still experimental and may change between releases without notice.
+    The executor API is internal.
+Since choice and parameters of executors are important for integration with Dask and other frameworks, they are now documented.
+Only the names and creation methods for executors are reasonably stable.
+The rest of the API is subject to change without notice.
+For that reason it is documented in the developer section and not in the API reference.

-All access to data and processing is done by an executor that implements the :class:`~libertem.executor.base.JobExecutor` interface to run functions and tasks.
-That allows to modify where and how processing is done, including running on a cluster or in a single thread, without changes in other parts of LiberTEM.

-The default executor is :class:`~libertem.executor.dask.DaskJobExecutor`, which uses a Dask.Distributed :code:`Client` to run functions as `Dask futures
-<https://docs.dask.org/en/stable/futures.html>`_.
-LiberTEM uses special resource
-tags on workers to support parallel CPU and GPU processing, and usually performs best with one process-based worker per physical CPU core without threading.
-That requires a highly customized Dask cluster setup.
-In order to guarantee the best results, it is therefore recommended to use the methods provided by LiberTEM to start a cluster.
-However, LiberTEM can also run on a "vanilla" Dask.distributed cluster.
+The default executor is :class:`~libertem.executor.dask.DaskJobExecutor` that uses the dask.distributed scheduler.
+To support all LiberTEM features and achieve optimal performance, the methods provided by LiberTEM to start a dask.distributed cluster should be used.
+However, LiberTEM can also run on a "vanilla" dask.distributed cluster.

 The :class:`~libertem.executor.inline.InlineJobExecutor` runs all tasks synchronously in the current thread.
 This is useful for debugging and for